 How to Dye Easter Eggs with Vegetables and Spices

 While it is seemingly easier to buy store-bought dyes, using natural ingredients is a fun way to get creative with your Easter egg decorating.

 Start by boiling water and adding the desired ingredients to make natural Easter egg dye.

 For example, add red cabbage for blue eggs, peeled beets for pink eggs, or turmeric for yellow eggs.
 Boil the mixture until it reaches the desired color, then carefully strain it into a bowl.

-Dip the eggs into the dye and allow them to sit for at least 15 minutes before removing.
+Dip the eggs into the dye and allow them to sit for at least 15 minutes before removing them.
 Once the eggs are dry, they’re ready.

 If you are looking for a more rustic approach to coloring Easter eggs this year, this is the post for you.

 Dying easter eggs with the method I share below will give you the most beautiful pastel-colored eggs.